stevekramercellist/cellist/gallery.md

    description="Chamber music derives partly from an old German tradition.
 I am passionately continuing this tradition in the United States." %}

   {% include gimage.html url="/images/photos/nycgroupmuse.JPG"
-description="After recital in artistic collaboration with composer, Michael Shingo Crawford, in New York City." %}
+description="After recital in New York City, passionately promoting the new generations of composers." %}

 {% include gimage.html url="/images/photos/picture-2.jpg"
-   description="A performance that floored the audience." %}
+   description="A performance that "floored" the audience." %}
 {% include gimage.html url="/images/photos/DSC_0095.jpg"
    description="My American master class debut.
 Instructing Kevyn, Ben and Pat at the Mitchell Performing Arts Center in Bryn Athen." %}
 {% include gimage.html url="/images/photos/DSC_0069.jpg"
    description="My American master class debut.
 Instructing Kevyn, Ben and Pat at the Mitchell Performing Arts Center in Bryn Athen." %}

 {% include gimage.html url="/images/photos/cellostudent2.jpg"
-   description="Emma - Elite Music Academy, Elkins Park, PA." %}
+   description="Tradition.
+And for generations to come." %}

 {% include gimage.html url="/images/photos/picture-5.jpg"
-   description="An artistic collaboration with one of my dear friends, violinist Raymond Taylor who knew Ivan Galamian and Frank Sinatra.
+   description="An artistic collaboration with one of my dear friends, violinist Raymond Taylor who passed away in 2020 during the global pandemic heist titled: Covid.
+A brother to me who knew Ivan Galamian and Frank Sinatra.
 The photo was made following an amazing World War II commemoration event.
 A dozen Soviet hero’s of WWII were honored.
 It is certainly one of the most honorable moments in my life.
-My grandfather on my mother’s side was also a World War II hero, wounded three times and a survivor of the battle for Berlin." %}
+My grandfather on my mother’s side was also a World War II hero, wounded three times and a survivor of "The Battle of Berlin"." %}

 {% include gimage.html url="/images/photos/stevedudamel.jpg"
 description="Steve Kramer arranging visits of open rehearsals and concerts for students of all ages.
 Seen here with Maestro Dudamel following a rehearsal with the Simón Bolívar Youth Orchestra in Carnegie Hall.
-Accompanied by young budding composers and students from the Juilliard School of Music, New York City." %}
+Accompanied by young budding cello students and composers from the Juilliard School of Music, New York City." %}

 {% include gimage.html url="/images/photos/20161022_144916_Burst01-1.jpg"
    description="Following my fundraiser event involving fine artists and friends, including musicians from the Philadelphia Orchestra, guitarist and composer Allen Krantz, the ensemble Latin Fiesta and others at the Horizon Theater in Norristown, PA, on June 28, 2016.
 We banked $15,000 to benefit young people’s education in classical music at the Centre Theater Music School of Norritown.
-In the picture is pianist and Director of Latin Fiesta Maria del Pico Taylor and me, sharing a moment of bliss following a festive concert of internationally diverse music." %}
+In the picture is my internationally acclaimed ensemble: The Rachmaninoff Duo", sharing a moment of bliss following a festive concert of internationally diverse music." %}
 {% include gimage.html url="/images/photos/20161022_161653-1-1.jpg"
    description="Portrait with my long term friend, Harrington E. Crissey, Jr., a.k.a.
-‘Kit’, an educator and a passionate advocate for classical music and contemporary composers and a presenter of the fabulous “Crissey Concerts”." %}
+‘Kit’, an educator and a passionate advocate for classical music and contemporary composers and a presenter for three decades of the fabulous “Crissey Concerts”." %}
 {% include gimage.html url="/images/photos/steve_posing.jpg"
    description="" %}
 {% include gimage.html url="/images/photos/Franzetti.jpg"
    description="In the home of the Grammy award-winning family, composers and pianists, Allison and Carlos Franzetti" %}
 {% include gimage.html url="/images/photos/829.JPG"
-   description="Accompanied by my greatest fan, my dearest mother." %}
+   description="Accompanied by my greatest fan, my mother-dearest." %}
 {% include gimage.html url="/images/photos/Cellist-Boxing.jpg"
    description="Die-hard training with the world champion athlete and boxer, Poul Duvil.
-Running a 20+ marathon, hiking, mountaineering, snowboarding/skiing, swimming, yoga, pilates…it’s a lifestyle." %}
+Running a 20+ marathon, hiking, biking, mountaineering, snowboarding/skiing, tennis, swimming, yoga, pilates, meditation and fasting ... it’s a lifestyle." %}
 {% include gimage.html url="/images/photos/20160806_124210.jpg"
-   description="Together with the always charismatic Joel Pier following a Bikram session.
+   description="Together with the always charismatic Joel Pier following a Bikram-Yoga session.
 It was in my early that I began practising yoga, introduced to me by Yehudi Menuhin.
 Through my affiliation with many recognized yoga teachers a door was open to participate in the spiritual tradition of 'Sweat Lodge's' piloted by Native Americans" %}
 {% include gimage.html url="/images/photos/20170930_012513.jpg"
    description="Following a performance in collaboration with Philadelphia's Mural Art's Project, honoring the six winner's of the Latin Fiesta's, Pioneer Award.
-In a great company with Jessy Bermudez, founder of 'Asociasion de Musicos Latino Americos, AMLA, and radio host at Sirius Satellite Radio, Stanley Evans with his lovely wife" %}
+In a great company with Jessy Bermudez, founder of 'Asociasion de Musicos Latino Americos, AMLA, and radio host at Sirius Satellite Radio, Stanley Evans with his lovely wife." %}
 {% include gimage.html url="/images/photos/20170923_181639.jpg"
-   description="Following a performance in collaboration with Diego Castellanos at Philadelphia’s television station, WPVI-TV, Channel 6-ABC" %}
+   description="Following a performance in collaboration with Diego Castellanos at Philadelphia’s television station, WPVI-TV, Channel 6-ABC." %}
-{% include gimage.html url="/images/photos/Radio_City.jpg" description="Performance debut in the great Radio City Music Hall, New York City" %}
+{% include gimage.html url="/images/photos/Radio_City.jpg" description="Performance debut in the great Radio City Music Hall, New York City." %}
-{% include gimage.html url="/images/photos/Twain_Kramer.jpg" description="Accompanied by Mark Twain at Centre Theaters Fundraiser, October 7th., 2017" %}
+{% include gimage.html url="/images/photos/Twain_Kramer.jpg" description="Accompanied by Mark Twain at Centre Theaters Fundraiser, October 7th., 2017." %}
 {% include gimage.html url="/images/photos/stevegallery2.jpg"
    description="Chamber music derives partly from an old German tradition.
 I am passionately continuing this tradition in the United States.
-In the home on Lake Barcroft, Virginia in company with the honorable Dominick Cardella" %}
+In the home on Lake Barcroft, Virginia in company with the honorable Dominick Cardella." %}
-{% include gimage.html url="/images/photos/093.JPG" description="God Bless America" %}
+{% include gimage.html url="/images/photos/093.JPG" description="GOD BLESS AMERICA." %}
 {% include gimage.html url="/images/photos/IMG-20180718-WA0057.jpg" description="Playing around with the 'Cavaquinho' and 'Acordeon', both national instruments of Brazil.
-Accompanied by Prof. Taylor." %}
+Joyfully assisted by former pianist Prof. Taylor while touring with my ensemble: The Rachmaninoff Duo." %}
 {% include gimage.html url="/images/photos/IMG-20180710-WA0004.jpg" description="2018 concert tour in Brazil, portraying American and Danish music." %}
 {% include gimage.html url="/images/photos/IMG-20180716-WA0037.jpg" description="Visit at the English School in Pirracicaba, Brazil, advocating for the joy and importance of classical music." %}
 {% include gimage.html url="/images/photos/stevegallery3.jpg"
-   description="Performing with closest friends, baritone, Alan Rosenbaum, coloratura soprano, Sandra Miller, pianist, Jon Broder and bassoonist, Edward Ziegman" %}
+   description="Performing with closest friends, baritone, Alan Rosenbaum, coloratura soprano, Sandra Miller, pianist, Jon Broder and bassoonist, Edward Ziegman." %}
 {% include gimage.html url="/images/photos/ribalta_brazil/collage.jpg" href="ribalta.html"
    description="The Internationally recognized Project &quot;Starving Artist Prevention&quot;.
 Here in artistic collaboration with the young musicians of 'Luzes da Ribalta', in Brazil."  %}
 {% include gimage.html url="/images/photos/stevegallery5.jpg"
-   description="Internationally acclaimed Rachmaninoff Duo in rehearsal." %}
+   description="Internationally acclaimed ensemble in rehearsal: "The Rachmaninoff Duo"." %}
 {% include gimage.html url="/images/photos/stevegallery6.jpg"
-   description="Director of the Centre Theater" %}
+   description="Director of the Centre Theater." %}
 {% include gimage.html url="/images/photos/stevegallery1.jpg"
    description="Steve Kramer’s artistic and educational collaborations also include having the honorable position of Director of Music at The Veterans School for the Music and Arts, a subsidiary of Vance Community Partners, Inc. The Veterans School for the Music and Arts, with generous support from the Kal and Lucille Rudman Foundation.
-Here seen together with the music-loving and very funny Solomon 'Kal' Rudman" %}
+Here seen together with the music-loving and very funny Solomon 'Kal' Rudman." %}
 {% include gimage.html url="/images/photos/yanovitsky.jpg"
    description="Internationally acclaimed Rachmaninoff Duo in Concert.." %}
-{% include gimage.html url="/images/photos/theaternight.jpg" description="Director of Music" %}
+{% include gimage.html url="/images/photos/theaternight.jpg" description="Saving a theater.
+Director of Music." %}
 {% include gimage.html url="/images/photos/adultcarecenter.jpg"
    description="Independence String Ensemble performs at the New Age Adult Day Care Center.
 Sharing my innate love and joy for classical and popular music composed in America and providing the highest class of entertainment to the elderly and infirm: this is without a doubt the most honorable and noble of missions in my professional life with the cello in hand." %}